 How to Put Your Home on a Clutter Diet

-Convinced you need to get your excess stuff under control?
-Here’s how to tackle it.
+If you’re convinced you need to get your clutter under control, here’s how to tackle it.
 Be sure to give yourself plenty of time and plenty of grace.
 The stuff didn’t pile up overnight, and it’ll take a bit of time to pare it down.

 Set a specific goal

 Make a goal for yourself of what you want to organize.
 Create a vision board or Pinterest board of rooms you absolutely love and wish were yours.
 They will inspire and motivate you to reach your goal.